ejaya2/ejaya2.github.io/_posts/2016-11-03-Setting-Up-PowerShell.md

 The [Windows Management Framework](http://www.microsoft.com/en-us/download/details.aspx?id=40855 "Download from Microsoft") contains updates to the client and ISE.
 Download and install these components.

 ### SharePoint Online Management Shell
-~~The next thing we need to install is the [SharePoint Online Management Shell](http://www.microsoft.com/en-us/download/details.aspx?id=35588 "Download from Microsoft").
-This contains all the DLLs needed to do our work.~~ This is not necessary, installing the client components below adds the appropriate CSOM dlls.
+The next thing we need to install is the [SharePoint Online Management Shell](http://www.microsoft.com/en-us/download/details.aspx?id=35588 "Download from Microsoft").
+This contains all the DLLs needed to do our work.

 ### SharePoint Online Client Components
-The next required component is the [SharePoint Online Client Components SDK](http://www.microsoft.com/en-us/download/details.aspx?id=42038 "Download from Microsoft").
+~~The next required component is the [SharePoint Online Client Components SDK](http://www.microsoft.com/en-us/download/details.aspx?id=42038 "Download from Microsoft").
 These are all the various DLLs that we need to use CSOM in PowerShell.
 The SharePoint Online Client Components have a very limited set of commandlets at our disposal if you have ever worked with an on premesis installation of SharePoint.
-We need these client DLLs to be able to create our own functions that bridge the gap.
-Once these are installed
+We need these client DLLs to be able to create our own functions that bridge the gap.~~ This is not necessary, installing the management shell above adds the appropriate CSOM dlls.

 ## Optional Module, PnP PowerShell
 If creating a slew of functions is not up your alley, there is a great publicly available project on GitHub called [Office 365 Dev PnP PowerShell CmdLets](https://github.com/OfficeDev/PnP-PowerShell).
 I won't be covering this in great detail.
 By the time I knew it was